 Tracking consent enables you to stop tracking particular users, using cookies, if the user has not explicitly allowed tracking.
-Tracking consent works by displaying a Tracking consent dialog to the user the first time the users interacts with a site from a particular domain.
+Tracking consent works by displaying a Tracking consent dialog to the user the first time the user interacts with a site from a particular domain.
 It allows the user to either accept or decline tracking.
 If the user does not interact with the dialog, it will be displayed on every other page.

 Scope of Tracking consent